DarraghReid/eden/README.md

 ## Design
 * Colour Scheme
     * The colours used in this project are rgb(0, 105, 78), rgb(68, 153, 94), rgb(201, 197, 197), and white.
 I found that these shades of green
-    represented the garden design ethos of the site well, while the white offered a good contrast to the text.
+    represented the garden design ethos of the site well, while the white gave the text a good contrast.
 I also found that the light grey provided a sufficient dulling effect to the clickable text while hovered over.

         I chose the colour palette using [coolers.co](https://coolors.co/)